 Personal interviews: interviews are held on Fridays from early January until the class is filled.
 The number of interviews granted equals approximately 2 times the number of seats available.

-Two personal interviews are conducted: a formal interview with 1 faculty member (including an alumni member) of the committee, and an informal interview with student committee members.
+Two personal interviews are conducted: a formal interview with 1 member of the Admissions Committee and 1 observer from the auxiliary interviewer pool on Admissions, and an informal interview with student committee members.
 Although students do not vote on acceptance, they have a significant part in the meeting following interviews.

 AP credit policy: must appear on official college transcripts and count toward degree.